US Dash Cam Laws By State 2024: Laws and Regulations

 Dash cams are legal in Massachusetts, but there are laws to be aware of:

-• If your dash cams record audio, you must get consent from everyone in the vehicle (including your employees and your customers) before recording their voices.
+• Audio recording: Massachusetts is an all-party consent state, meaning you must get consent from everyone in the vehicle (including employees and customers) before recording audio.

 Michigan